sirin05137/CSE364_Project/README.md

 > * Movies Recommendation Feature based on the **Movie title** (and limit).

 ### Explanation of the Algorithm
-> This part explains about the Movies recommendation feature based on the **Movie title**.

 On Milestone 3, the new feature has added to provide movies recommendation from the **Movie title** input.
 The code returns the input-specified numbers(`limit`, default = 10) of movies for the specified movie title.

 The algorithm is built based on the two concepts below :
    1) Item-based Collaborative Filtering
    2) Genre-based Recommendation

 #### 1) Item-based Collaborative Filtering